 Asteraceae: Sunflower Family – Cichorieae (Dandelion) Tribe: Stephanomeria

 The Sunflower family is a very large family with over 25,000 members.
-Botanists subdivide the family into a number of tribes, of which 14 are represented in Monterey County.
-The Cichorieae (Dandelion) tribe has two distinctive features.
+Botanists subdivide the family into a number of tribes, of which 14 are present in Monterey County.
+The Cichorieae (Dandelion) tribe has several distinctive features.
 First, they all have stems with milky sap.
-Second (and more important), they do not have disk and ray flowers like typical daisies.
-Instead they have what are called “ligules” which resemble strap-like ray flowers.
-Unlike ray flowers, ligules have both male and female parts – without which no reproduction would be possible.
+Second, they do not have disk and ray flowers like typical daisies.
+Instead they have “ligules”, which resemble strap-like ray flowers.
+Unlike ray flowers, ligules have both male and female parts – a necessity for reproduction in the absence of disc flowers.
 A third difference is that ray flowers have 0–3 lobes at the tip; ligules have 5.
 This page covers some of the Stephanomerias or Wire-lettuces.
-These are variable and can be extremely difficult to identify with certainty.
-Pay careful attention to the number of ligules, the length of the peduncle, the form of the fruits, and whether the phyllaries are appressed or recurved.
+These are variable and are difficult to identify with certainty.
+Pay attention to the number of ligules, the length of the peduncle, the form of the fruits, and whether the phyllaries are appressed or recurved.